 Responding to medical emergencies is not an easy task.
 Extraordinary circumstances call for extraordinary people to take the first step to lead others to safety.
 The paramedic program at Western Dakota Tech produces this caliber of individual.
-These select few that answer the calling to help others will experience over one thousand hours of training here at Western Dakota Tech, and that training entails didactic experience as well as a vigorous and stringent clinical program that will produce a pre-hospital caregiver that will meet the demands of the society today as well as the future.
+The select few that answer the calling to help others will experience over one thousand hours of training here at Western Dakota Tech, and that training entails didactic experience and a vigorous and stringent clinical program that will produce a pre-hospital caregiver that will meet the demands of society.

-Delivering high caliber medical care is taught to our student candidates from an instructor group with over 40 years of experience providing pre-hospital care.
-Beyond paramedicine, emphasis is also placed on critical thinking skills, written and oral communication and basic concepts in biology, mathematics, psychology, and sociology as well.
-A mandatory course average of 85% raises the standards of the field of paramedicine and by acknowledging this standard assures that the individual that earns the title of paramedic is indeed prepared to face any emergency they are placed in.
+Delivering high caliber medical care is taught to our students by instructors with years of experience providing pre-hospital care.
+Beyond paramedicine, emphasis is also placed on critical thinking skills, written and oral communication, and basic concepts in biology, mathematics, psychology, and sociology.